Australia–Israel relations: History

+World War One

-Four Australian Light Horse brigades and a battalion of camel troops took part in the Sinai Campaign of 1916–1917.
+Four Australian Light Horse brigades and a battalion of camel troops took part in the Sinai and Palestine campaign of 1916–1917.

-Sir John Monash, a prominent Jewish Australian was a general, civil engineer and public servant.
+Australian and New Zealand Army Corps (ANZACs) fought for the British Empire against the Turkish ruled Ottoman Empire, most Bedouine and other Arabs remained neutral, but a few had sided with the Turks.

+On 10 December 1918, Anzac soldiers massacred 40 Arab men in Surafend, the area now known as Tzrifin.
+The massacre, by soldiers from Australia, New Zealand, and Scotland was in response to the murder of one soldier from New Zealand.
+The village was rebuilt by the British Army, and the costs were paid by New Zealand and Australia.

+World War Two

 During World War II, many Australian units were based, at various times, in the Sinai.
 It was from there that Australian and other Commonwealth forces launched the Syria-Lebanon campaign of 1941.

 The Australian foreign minister H.V.
-Evatt served as Chairman of the UN General Assembly's Ad Hoc Committee on Palestine and helped to push through the UN Partition Plan on November 29, 1947.
+Evatt served as Chairman of the UN General Assembly's Ad Hoc Committee on Palestine and helped to push through the UN Partition Plan on 29 November 1947.
 Australia was the first country to vote in favour of the plan despite heavy pressure from the United Kingdom on its fellow Commonwealth nations to abstain on the resolution.